jobrunr/website/content/en/guides/advanced/k8s-autoscaling.md

 Let's briefy explain what this config means.
 In this setup, we are using REST endpoints to fetch our metrics, so we use the `metrics-api` type of trigger.
 The property `metricType: Value` specifies that the target value is independent of the number of pods.
 What is the most interesting to us is the `metadata` section.
 There we specify:
 - `targetValue` - the desired value of the metric,
-- `activationTargetValue` - threshold on which to scale to and from 0 replicas,
+- `activationTargetValue` - the threshold on which to scale from and to 0 replicas,
-- `format` - format of the response from the specified url,
+- `format` - the format of the response from the specified url,
-- `url` - endpoint from which to fetch the metric,
+- `url` - the endpoint from which to fetch the metric,
 - `valueLocation` - the field name of the metric of interest in the retrieved JSON object.

 ### Scheduled jobs metrics